Biden tries to reset relationship with Mexican president

 Ahead of the meeting, White House officials reiterated that Biden remained focused on first vaccinating U.S. citizens before turning his attention to assisting other nations.
 Biden, in a brief exchange with reporters at the start of the meeting, said the two leaders would discuss vaccines.

 The two sides following the meeting issued a joint statement pledging greater cooperation on addressing migration, the coronavirus pandemic, and climate change.
+The Mexican government in a separate statement added the two sides also agreed to crack down on migrant trafficking.

 Relations with Biden will be much more complex and multi-faceted than they were with Trump.